JuzerShakir/CharityML_Donors/README.md

 jupyter notebook Finding_Donors.ipynb
 ```

-This will open the iPython Notebook software and project file in your browser.
+This will open the Jupyter/iPython Notebook software and project file in your browser.

 -----